-Don’t worry, you don’t have to eat a *live* butterfly!
-These are chocolate butterflies, first made by the chef Pioneer Woman.
-How do you make one?
-First, you draw a butterfly on wax paper.
+Don’t worry, these are chocolate butterflies, first made by the chef Pioneer Woman.
+To make one, you first draw a butterfly on wax paper.
 Then you ooze melted chocolate along the lines of the design.
-Finally, Hannah at We Lived Happily Ever After thought of drying the butterfly on top of a book, to give it curved wings like its real cousins.
-You can place these chocolaty critters on top of cakes, cupcakes, or any other tasty snack.
+Finally, Hannah at We Lived Happily Ever After thought of drying the butterfly on top of a book, to give it curved wings.
 The question is, do you have enough chocolate to make these for everyone who wants one?

 Wee ones: Butterflies fly high.
 What’s the tallest spot in your room where a butterfly could land? (not including the ceiling)